nolecram/my_professional_journey_Vol-2_The-Cloud-Transition-2006-to-2012/docs/publications/redbook-integrating-tivoli-products.md

 **Web Address:** https://www.redbooks.ibm.com/abstracts/sg247757.html
 **PDF:** [Download Redbook - Integrating Tivoli Products](../../assets/files/publications/integrating-tivoli-products.pdf)

+---

+## ⚠️ Archived Status

+This IBM Redbooks publication documents Tivoli system management products and integration approaches from 2009-2010.
+The technology landscape has fundamentally transformed over the past 15 years.
+Tivoli and proprietary systems management solutions have been largely superseded by open-source monitoring tools (Prometheus, Grafana, ELK Stack), cloud-native observability platforms, and Kubernetes-based infrastructure.

+**This redbook is preserved as historical technical documentation reflecting enterprise IT practices of that era, not as current operational guidance.**

+---

 ## Integrating Tivoli Products

 This IBM Redbooks publication documented how Tivoli system management products could be integrated for IT operations.
 The redbook covered integration approaches, security considerations, data exchange, and practical deployment scenarios.